Understanding Classes, init, and self Python

 Here, the Dog class inherits from Animal and uses super().__init__(species) to initialize the parent class attributes.

-2. Keep the __init__ Method Clean: Avoid adding too many operations inside __init__.
-Use separate methods for complex logic.
+__init__ and selfself: Ensure that all instance variables are prefixed with self to make them accessible throughout the class.__init__ Method Clean: Avoid adding too many operations inside __init__.
+Use separate methods for complex logic.__init__ where possible.

 def __init__(self, name="Unknown"):